Ghouta's doctors forced to use expired drugs to treat injured

 Nauert criticized the Assad regime, as well as its backers in Moscow.
 Russia, she said, "must end its support for the Assad regime and its allies," and shares responsibility for the ongoing violence.

-UK Prime Minster Theresa May said Wednesday that she was "appalled" by the escalation of airstrikes in Eastern Ghouta and concerned by reports of "ongoing deliberate targeting of civilians and civilian infrastructures."
+UK Prime Minster Theresa May said she was appalled by the escalation of airstrikes in Eastern Ghouta and concerned by reports of "ongoing deliberate targeting of civilians and civilian infrastructures."

 Calling for the violence to cease, she said: "It's not just about the Syrian government, it's about the backers of the Syrian government as well, and we call on all their backers, including Russia, to ensure that this violence stops and that those people who are in need of help are given that help."